Home / Chickens / Sheep / Classes / Order

-We have had great success shipping hatching eggs throughout Canada with Canada Post's Express Post service which offers guaranteed delivery to most places in three days.
+We have had great success shipping hatching eggs throughout Canada with Canada Post's Xpress Post service which offers guaranteed delivery to most places in three days or less.
 We ship them out on Monday, carefully packed in cartons and bubble wrap so they arrive before the weekend.
 We will send you the tracking number Monday evening.
 We also ship by Harbour Air, please add $5 for delivery to their terminal.

 Due to conditions beyond our control once they leave us, we do not offer any guarantees on shipped eggs.
 We do include an extra egg or two when available.
 With shipped eggs a 30-50% hatch is considered normal as transport, temperature changes and time all adversely affect hatchability.
 We ship fresh, clean eggs that are no older than seven days old.
-We regularly hatch our own eggs to make sure that they have a good hatchability at home.
+We regularly hatch our own eggs throughout the season to make sure that we are always shipping eggs with good fertility and hatchability.

 More information for those who like the behind the scene stuff...some of it's interesting.

 Chicks are easy to ship by air as long as there are enough of them to keep each other warm for the duration of the trip.
-Our favourite airlines (Harbour Air, Air North) accept any cardboard box so we use wine boxes which are very solid and best of all free so no added cost to you.
+Our favourite airlines (Harbour Air, Air North) accept any cardboard box so we usually use wine boxes which are very solid and best of all free so no added cost to you.
 With most flights they are at your place before they will need food or water but on the longer flights we ship with chick starter and watermelon for liquid just in case they need a snack.
-As started chicks ours do need to eat and drink regularly, so they are unlike just-hatched chicks which are often shipped by mail and can survive a couple of days without food or water.
+As started chicks ours do need to eat and drink regularly, which makes them different from the just-hatched chicks which can be shipped by mail and can survive a couple of days without food or water.

 Shipping Hatching Eggs

-Shipping hatching eggs is easy when they are packed properly, you can see (below) the method we are having success with.
-We send them Express Post (Canada Post’s fastest guaranteed delivery) and they can reach the other side of the country in three days, though it does take longer to rural areas.
+Shipping hatching eggs is easy when they are packed properly, shown below is the method we are using with success.
+We send them Xpress Post (Canada Post’s second fastest guaranteed delivery) and they can reach the other side of the country in three days, though it does sometimes take longer to remote rural areas.
 We ship on Monday so the eggs will be in your hands before the weekend, if all goes as guaranteed.
 If they do not arrive by the guaranteed day, we contact Canada Post to get a refund and return your Canada Post costs.

-Average Cost and Time to Ship Express Post in: BC is $20 and 2-3 days*, Alberta and Saskatchewan $40-60 and 3 days*, east of Saskatchewan $60-80 and 3 days*.
+Average Cost and Time to Ship Xpress Post in 2017: BC is $20-30 and 2-3 days*, Alberta and Saskatchewan $40-60 and 3 days*, east of Saskatchewan $60-80 and 3 days*.
 We do have a busienss account and get a discount which we pass on to you.
-This is just an average, the longest it shipment was seven business days to northern BC, it was only three hours north of Prince George which was a two day delivery.
-We figured they must use dog sleds to access that town. *does not include the day they are received at the post office.
+This is just an average, the longest shipment was seven business days to northern BC, it was only three hours north of Prince George which was a two day delivery.
+We figured they must use dog sleds to access that town. *Delivery day calculation does not include the day they are received at the post office.

 As you can guess, shipping hatching eggs is not natural and does affect their hatchability.
 A good hatch from shipped eggs is 30-50%.
 These same eggs will hatch 85-100% at home.
 We only ship eggs we have good fertility and hatchability on at home which we test by hatching them ourselves.